-3.6.7 Developing the entity's capacity, including the capability of its leadership and the individuals within it.
+3.7.7 Developing the entity's capacity, including the capability of its leadership and the individuals within it.

-Aberdeen City Council has agreed an Equalities Plan to promote and embed equality in our services over the next four years from 2021 to 2025.
+Aberdeen City Council has agreed an Equalities Outcome Mainstreaming Plan to promote and embed equality in our services from 2021 to 2025.

 The key piece of legislation which governs what we do is the Equality Act 2010.
 The General Duties within the Act require us to eliminate discrimination; advance equality of opportunity; and foster good relations between persons who share a protected characteristic and those who do not.
-The protected characteristics as defined by the Equality Act 2010 are: Age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+The protected characteristics as defined by the Equality Act 2010 are: Age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.